UCL/ucl_software_carpentry/installation/install.md

 to use notepad++ when writing commit messages (We will learn about these in the version controle session).

-By opening git bash and entering the following we configure git to use the editor located at "C:/Program Files/Notepad++/notepad++.exe" to open commit messages.
+By opening git bash and entering the following we configure git to use the editor located at "C:/Program Files/Notepad++/notepad++.exe" to write commit messages.
 Depending on the version and language of your windows installation you might need to adjust this path.
-You should be able to figure out the corret path by using the windows file explorer to navigate to the installation folder of notepad++.
+You should be able to figure out the correct path by using the windows file explorer to navigate to the installation folder of notepad++.

 ```